stephenB75/Bytewise-Nutritionist/replit.md

 ## Overview
 bytewise nutritionist is a comprehensive Progressive Web App (PWA) designed for nutrition tracking, meal planning, and recipe building.
 Its core purpose is to empower users to achieve their health goals through an intuitive, mobile-first interface.
 The application emphasizes professional mobile interactions, robust design, and real-time data for personalized health management, aiming to deliver a professional-grade nutrition tracking experience.

-**Current Status**: BETA v1.0.0 (January 11, 2025) - Feature complete with comprehensive data persistence system, ready for production testing.
+**Current Status**: BETA v1.1.0 (January 11, 2025) - Enhanced with comprehensive food search history, quick re-logging, and performance optimizations.

 ## User Preferences
 Preferred communication style: Simple, everyday language.